reduxjs/redux/docs/Basics/Relation to Other Libraries.md

 **Redux doesn’t care *how* you store the state—it can be a plain object, an Immutable object, or anything else.** You’ll probably want a (de)serialization mechanism for writing universal apps and hydrating their state from the server, but other than that, you can use any data storage library *as long as it supports immutability*.
 For example, it doesn’t make sense to use Backbone for Redux state, because Backbone models are mutable.

-Note that if your immutable library supports cursors, you should not use them in a Redux app.
-The whole tree should be considered read-only, and you should use Redux for updating the state, and subscribing to the updates. **If you’re happy with cursors, you don’t need Redux.**
+Note that, even if your immutable library supports cursors, you shouldn’t use them in a Redux app.
+The whole state tree should be considered read-only, and you should use Redux for updating the state, and subscribing to the updates.
+Therefore writing via cursor doesn’t make sense for Redux. **If your only use case for cursors is decoupling the state tree from the UI tree and gradually refining the cursors, you should look at selectors instead.** Selectors are composable getter functions.
+See [reselect](http://github.com/faassen/reselect) for a really great and concise implementation of composable selectors.

 ### Baobab